Donald Trump's day in court

 Conroy said the posts included ones that "directly addressed the grand jury" and "disparaged witnesses."

-Defense attorney Todd Blanche said Trump "responded forcefully" and was "understandably upset" about witnesses discussing the case publicly and what Blanche described as "leaks" from the D.A.
+Defense attorney Todd Blanche said Trump "responded forcefully" and was "absolutely frustrated, upset" about witnesses discussing the case publicly and what Blanche described as "leaks" from the D.A.

 Merchan interrupted, saying that was inaccurate.

-"I think they were complaining about the rhetoric and the charged nature of" Trump's posts, he said.
+"They are complaining about the rhetoric and the charged nature of the language that is being used," in Trump's posts, he said.

 Merchan, who was also targeted in a Trump post, said he was not inclined to issue a gag order in the case.
 Merchan said he wanted to protect the First Amendment rights of the presidential candidate sitting before him.

-Merchan asked defense attorneys to ask Trump to "please refrain from making statements that might incite violence or civil unrest."
+Merchan asked defense attorneys to ask Trump to "please refrain from making statements that are likely to incite violence or civil unrest."

-"Please do not engage in words or conduct that might jeopardize the rule of law," Merchan said, noting that prosecutors should issue similar warnings to witnesses.
+"Please do not engage in words or conduct which jeopardizes the rule of law," Merchan said, noting that prosecutors should issue similar warnings to witnesses.

-When the hearing concluded, Trump exited as fast as he arrived, this time leaving through the halls and elevators used by the general public — the crowded halls were cleared but for a few people behind television cameras, who Trump did not address.
+When the hearing concluded, Trump exited as fast as he arrived, walking wordlessly past a bank of television cameras.

 The next hearing in the case is scheduled for Dec.
 4, and prosecutors suggested a January 2024 trial date.